 Suns' Tyler Johnson: Questionable Saturday

-Johnson (knee) is questionable Saturday against the Pelicans, Gina Mizell of The Athletic reports.
+Johnson (knee) is questionable Saturday against the Kings, Gina Mizell of The Athletic reports.

-Johnson is in danger of missing a second straight game due to right knee soreness.
-Troy Daniels would likely start again if Johnson is out.
+Johnson's right knee soreness has kept him out over the past four games, but he may be able to make a return Saturday.
+If he does, he'll likely re-join the starting five.

 More News